+52 1 55 3522 4653

 He recently graduated from the Visual Journalism and Documentary Practice Program at the International Center of Photography with a Wall Street Journal Scholarship, was shortlisted for the Lucie Foundation Emerging Artist Scholarship, was nominated for the World Press Photo 6x6 Global Talent Program and was honored with the "Keep in Flight" Award for embodying the heart and soul of John White's message at the EAW XXXI.

-His work has been published in The New York Times, The Washington Post, The Wall Street Journal and Bloomberg.
+His work has been published in The New York Times, The Washington Post, The New Yorker, The Wall Street Journal, Bloomberg and ESPN.